-Recognized as one of Saskatchewan's Top Employers
+Recognized as one of Saskatchewan's Top Employers (2019):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 12, 2019)

-Here are some of the reasons why Saskatoon Police Service was selected as one of Saskatchewan's Top Employers (2018):
+Here are some of the reasons why Saskatoon Police Service was selected as one of Saskatchewan's Top Employers (2019):